Architecture

 Runink Architecture: Go/Linux Native Distributed Data Environment

-Goal: Define a self-sufficient, distributed environment for orchestrating and executing data pipelines using Go and Linux primitives.
+Self-sufficient, distributed environment for orchestrating and executing data pipelines using Go and Linux primitives.
 This system acts as the cluster resource manager and scheduler (replacing Slurm), provides Kubernetes-like logical isolation and RBAC, integrates data governance features, and ensures robust security and observability.
 It aims for high efficiency by avoiding traditional virtualization or container runtimes like Docker.
 Define a self-sufficient, distributed environment for orchestrating and executing data pipelines using Go and Linux primitives, with enhanced metadata capabilities designed to support standard data governance (lineage, catalog) AND future integration of LLM-generated annotations.

 High-Level Architecture